 Robert Rodi discussed his motivation and efforts to create his Bitch in a Bonnet blog and books, as well as his full-length comedy of manners based on Austen’s short story Edgar and Emma, at the Fall 2016 meeting.

 JASNA Southwest members had the opportunity to attend sneak preview screenings of Whit Stillman’s 2016 film Love and Friendship, based on Austen’s Lady Susan.

 Following are just a few highlights of recent JASNA Southwest meetings.
-For detailed recaps, photos, audio and video, check out our event archive.
+For detailed recaps, photos, audio

 - Andrew Davies, screenwriter of the 1995 BBC Pride and Prejudice mini-series with Colin Firth, Sense and Sensibility (2008), Northanger Abbey (2007), Emma (1996), War and Peace (2016), the original House of Cards and numerous acclaimed adaptations of such authors as Charles Dickens, Anthony Trollope and George Eliot